 |System||Manage server configuration.|

-The API documentation uses the following conventions to facilitate usability.
+The API documentation uses the following conventions for describing endpoints.

 Pagination and filtering parameters